8ctopus/php-sandbox/README.md

 ## project description

-A super lightweight web development environment based on Docker (253Mb).
+A super lightweight php development environment based on Docker (253Mb).

 The setup consists of two images:
 - web server: apache2, php with xdebug - 65Mb